-You must have at least one table — open you data.html page in Notepadd++ and create a table using some of your Excel data.
+You must have at least one table — open your data.html page in Notepadd++ and create a table using some of your Excel data.

-You can simply copy your bibliography from you final, Phase 3 Word Report, paste it as text in your bibliography.html page and style is as a numbered list.
+You can simply copy your bibliography from your final, Phase 3 Word Report, paste it as plain text in your bibliography.html page, and style it as an ordered (numbered) list.